microfarad-de/toothbrush-timer/README.md

 by defining the WATCHDOG_MODS macro.
 This will reduce the bootloader's power-up delay, thus invalidating the need to hold the power button for around 2 seconds for the system to turn on.

+Arduino’s onbard 3.3V linear regulator as well as the power LED need to be unsoldered as they would otherwise significantly increase the overall power consumption.

 ## Circuit Diagram